SL6I/Arabic-Text-Correction/Extension/AraT5v2/Readme.md

 ## Introduction

-Arabic Grammatical Error Correction (GEC) involves detecting and correcting grammatical mistakes in Arabic text.
-This repository fine-tunes AraT5v2, an enhanced variant of the T5 model tailored for Arabic, on the Qalb-2014 dataset.
+Significant advancements have been made in AraT5v2, including faster convergence, larger sequence length, and enhanced Arabic grammatical error correction.
+I am assessing its improved capabilities on the Qalb-2014 dataset.

 ---